KindPolitics/Guidelines/README.md

 Virtue signaling isn’t allowed.
 It doesn’t matter if that’s right-wing, left-wing, or wildly out there, virtue signaling discourages discussion and encourages surface-level thought, when the point of Kind Politics is to get at & discuss the root of issues.

-This document defines virtue signaling as the act of expressing opinions or taking actions primarily to demonstrate one’s moral superiority or alignment with a particular group, in place of engaging in genuine dialog or critical discussion.
+This document defines virtue signaling as:

+> the act of expressing opinions or taking actions primarily to demonstrate one’s moral superiority or alignment with a particular group, instead of engaging in genuine dialog or critical discussion.

+Because virtue signaling can be very ingrained and easy to fall into, admins will issue reasonable warnings to stop before taking more severe administrative actions.
+However, explicit refusal to stop virtue signaling will result in immediate administrative action, possibly without warnings.